andiq123/M3uListEditor/readme.txt

 Or you can add arguments like -src and -dest, to set the source path and destination manually, or to be scripted, set the timeout -timeOut 5;

 Example of putting link: dotnet run --src link --dest "C:\Users\{username}\Desktop\test.m3u";
-if you dont give a destination to a link, it will be created in the porject folder a file "TempFile" And "TempFile-cleaned"
+if you put a link instead of a path from your pc, and you dont specifiy a destination argument --dest [path], beside the application path, or project will be created a Folder named Temp, and inside a file with the current date as name.

+Known Issue:
+if you run the program with arguments like --src "c:\user\documents\file.m3u" || dont forget to use the double quotes, otherwise doesn't work

 Linux use: